What are the major Building Blocks of an online business?

 Your shopping cart lets you list your products and create a Buy button that people use to buy your products.
 You connect it to a merchant account/gateway.
 Common ones are PayPal, Stripe, and Authorize.net (a gateway that usually comes bundled with a merchant account)

 Typical features of your shopping cart are discount codes and an affiliate program.
+Both are important, even if you aren’t ready for these features yet.

 Here are some common shopping carts: